ramontayag/ruby-bitcoin_cleaner/README.md

 Makes development with Bitcoin a little easier.
 It has helpers that can be used to start, stop, clean the bitcoin daemon.
 The bitcoin daemon will be run in regtest mode.

 This gem been written using Bitcoin Core `0.9.2.1`.
 BitcoinCleaner takes advantage of the `regtest` option in the new version of Bitcoin Core.
-Starting `bitcoind -regtest` will create a private network that's a lot faster than the testnet, and easier to manage then a private testnet.
+Starting `bitcoind -regtest` will create a private network that's a lot faster than the testnet, and easier to manage than a private testnet.

 ## Usage